CreatorDev/openwrt-old/README.md

 - pistachio_marduk_cc2520.dtb (for marduk_cc2520 board) or
 - pistachio_marduk_ca8210.dtb (for marduk_ca8210 board)

-For simplicity, it has been assumed that marduk_cc2520 PROFILE has been selected and hence the filenames are as follows:
+For simplicity, let's assume that marduk_cc2520 PROFILE has been selected and VERSION as 1.0.0 hence the filenames will be as follows:
-- openwrt-pistachio-pistachio_marduk_cc2520-uImage
+- openwrt-1.0.0-pistachio-pistachio_marduk_cc2520-uImage
-- openwrt-$(VERSION)-pistachio-pistachio_marduk_cc2520-uImage-initramfs
+- openwrt-1.0.0-pistachio-pistachio_marduk_cc2520-uImage-initramfs
-- openwrt-$(VERSION)-pistachio-marduk-marduk_cc2520-rootfs.tar.gz
+- openwrt-1.0.0-pistachio-marduk-marduk_cc2520-rootfs.tar.gz
 - pistachio_marduk_cc2520.dtb
-Please replace the filenames depending upon your selected PROFILE and the board.

 ## Customising your OpenWrt
 You can configure OpenWrt from scratch but it's best to start from a base profile